ilmenichetti/3PG-Q/README.md

 # 3PG-Q
-Study about combining the 3PGmix growth model with the decomposition model Q
+Study about combining the 3PGmix growth model with the decomposition model Q.

+Link to the introductory documentation to the project <a href="https://github.com/ilmenichetti/3PG-Q/blob/main/Documentation.html">here</a>.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]